HCPlantern/quartz/content/excerpt/ReadingQizMaker.md

 # 1. Introduction

 1. Assigned readings are crucial in college education.
 But a persistent issue in higher education is that only 20-30% of students complete their reading assignments, a trend that has worsened with the rise of social media.
+2. Various strategies and tools have been implemented to enhance students' reading experience, like social annotation tools, which, however, work better for students with self-regulated learning skills.
+3. Designing high-quality, thought-provoking questions is time-consuming and challenging, and existing NLP-based automatic question generation systems have low adoption rates in classrooms due to their domain specificity and poor quality.
+4. Introduce ReadingQuizMaker